Summary

 What to keep in mind

-You will have understood that buying a shirt seems simple, but buying the one that really suits you is less easy .
+As you will have understood, buying a shirt seems simple, but buying the one that really suits you is less easy .

-Don't worry too much about the fineness of the thread, the type of wrist or the weft thread...
+Don't worry too much about the fineness of the thread, the type of cuff or the weft thread...
 Trust your impression when trying it on :

 Of course, studying the making of a garment allows you to recognize the quality where it is found, but buying a garment also involves your imagination.

-It is over time that we manage to see what makes the “personality” of a shirt through the collar, the fabric, the cut, etc.
+It is over time that we can see what makes the “personality” of a shirt through the collar, the fabric, the cut, etc.

-Little by little, you will discover that you like certain details more than others and this is how your own sartorial sensitivity emerges.
+Little by little, you will discover that you like certain details more than others and this is how your own clothing sensitivity emerges.

-If you are looking for more advice on shirts, you can consult this article where we talk about casual shirts , this article where we talk about shirts at attractive prices , or even consult our dedicated page .
+If you are looking for more advice on shirts, you can check out this article where we discuss casual shirts , this article where we discuss shirts with attractive prices , or check out our dedicated page .

 And here are our own shirts!